Eastchester, Bronx: Land use and terrain

 Eastchester is dominated by one- and two-family homes of various types, one large public housing project, and an industrial district.
 The total land area is roughly half a square mile.
 The area is low-lying and flat.
 The Hutchinson River runs through Eastchester, partly along the line of East 233rd Street.
 Bridges in Eastchester carry the New England Thruway and Boston Road over the river.
-A far northeastern portion of Eastchester, on the left bank of the Hutchinson River, is often confused with Pelham Manor since a nearby shopping center is located in that town.
+A far northeastern portion of Eastchester, on the left bank of the Hutchinson River, is often confused with Pelham Manor, New York, since a nearby shopping center is located in that town.

 The Boston Secor Houses, comprising four buildings that are 13, 14, 17 and 18 stories tall, is located in Eastchester.

 Edenwald Houses is the largest New York City Housing Authority development in the Bronx, with forty buildings, 3 or 14 stories tall, on 48.88 acre.
 It has 2,036 apartments housing about 5,300 people.
 Completed on October 15, 1953, it is bordered by Grenada Place, East 225th Street, Baychester and Laconia Avenues.
 The Edenwald Projects is divided into two parts to the north and south, split by 229th Street.
 Bordering the south side is the Edenwald Community Center, which provides afterschool care and programs for the youth.
 During the summer, the center hosts a summer program for kids and jobs for pre-teens.